Jury nullification in the United States: Advocacy groups and proponents

 Ron Paul, a U.S. Representative and presidential candidate in 1988, 2008 and 2012, is a supporter of jury nullification and has written extensively on the historic importance of juries as finders of fact and law.

 Some advocacy groups and websites argue that private parties in cases where the government is the opponent have the right to have juries be instructed that they have the right and duty to render a verdict contrary to legal positions they believe to be unjust or unconstitutional.
 These and other organizations contact citizens directly and lobby for legal reforms regarding instructions given to jurors.

 Jury scholar and attorney Clay Conrad argues that there is nothing wrong with jury nullification: it is part and parcel of what a jury is all about.
 Conrad extensively reviews cases of jury nullification in cases of racist juries acquitting in cases of pro-segregation violence.
 The racist communities that produced the racist juries had also elected racist police, prosecutors, and judges.
 Such cases were rarely prosecuted at all, and when they were, due to outside political pressure, only the minimum effort to go through the motions of a trial was made, with jury selection systems crafted by political leaders to exclude non-whites.
 Reviewing Conrad's book, University of Tennessee law professor Glenn Reynolds wrote that jury nullification is parallel with the doctrine of prosecutorial discretion.

 The late Chief Justice of the Washington State Supreme Court William C. Goodloe was an advocate of jury nullification and suggested that the following instruction be given by judges to all juries in criminal cases:

 The United States Libertarian Party's platform states, "We assert the common-law right of juries to judge not only the facts but also the justice of the law."

-Some see jury nullification as one of the so-called four boxes of liberty.